-This keyword specifies the connection time-out value in seconds when a client is trying to connect to the database server.
-If a database has not been started or the server IP address is wrong, users may be forced to wait a long time until the connection times out.
-Users can set the value of this keyword to shorten the waiting time.
-This parameter is set from the client side.
+This keyword specifies the connection time-out value, in seconds, for clients attempting to connect to the database server.
+If a database has not been started or the server IP address is incorrect, users may be forced to wait a long time until the connection times out.
+Users can set the value of this keyword to shorten the waiting valid range: 5 through 1:00:00 (1 hour)

-default value: 5 (seconds)

-valid range: 5 ~ 1:00:00 (1 hour)

-DB\CTBLM=<value>
+DB CTBLM=<value>

-This keyword specifies the default lock mode when creating a table.
+This keyword specifies the default lock mode used when creating a table.

-Setting the value to 0 indicates the default lock mode is page level.
-If you do not specify a lock mode when creating a table, the lock mode is page level.
+Setting the value to 0 indicates a page level default lock mode.
+If a lock mode is not specified when creating a table, it defaults to page level.

 Setting the value to 1 indicates the default lock mode is row.
-When user did not specify lock mode when creating table, the lock mode will be row.
+If a lock mode is not specified when creating a table, it defaults to row.